RobertMueller2/WorkspaceSwitch.NET/README.md

   - modifiers can be changed with command line parameter `--switch-and-move-modifiers`
   - use `NONE` to disable

-Additionally, pinning/unpinning windows to all desktop ("sticky") is possible with the default key combination `WIN,SHIFT+T`.
+Additionally, pinning/unpinning windows to all desktop ("sticky") is possible with the default key combination `CTRL,WIN,SHIFT+T`.
 It can be overridden with the parameter `--sticky-key-combination`, followed by `MODIFIER1,MODIFIER2,...+KEY`.
 Again, `NONE` instead of a combination can be used to disable the hotkey.

 Please note that the default binding `WIN+1..0` are already bound to the taskbar.
+This also affects combinations with Ctrl, Alt, Shift and Ctrl+Shift.
 To disable these, you can use the following registry command:

 ```
 reg add "HKCU\Software\Microsoft\Windows\CurrentVersion\Explorer\Advanced" /v "DisabledHotkeys" /t REG_SZ /d "1234567890" /f
 ```

+As far as I know, this requires a restart.

 ## Build